All students who are admitted into the program receive a stipend of at least $40,000 a year. Students also receive a full tuition waiver.

 Graduate Assistantships provide opportunities for graduate students to work on a part-time basis under the supervision of one or more faculty members in duties related to instruction, research, or professional service.
 Students who hold graduate assistantships are required to enroll for a minimum number of credits, corresponding to the amount of their assistantship appointment.
 Graduate assistantships typically are awarded by the student’s academic department depending upon funding availability and program needs.

 The retention of assistantships and fellowships is predicated on satisfactory academic progress as well as satisfactory performance of assigned tasks.
 The Department does not guarantee continuous funding for graduate students, nor any minimum number of semesters of aid.
-Most assistantships and fellowships, however, are extended for a duration of four years.
+Most assistantships and fellowships, however, are extended for a duration of five years.
 Students holding at least quarter-time graduate assistantships or fellowships paying at least $3,150 per semester are eligible for in-state or out-of-state tuition waivers up to the minimum credits required for full-time enrollment.
 Tuition waivers for each semester will be granted to qualifying assistants and fellows, provided they maintain a 3.0 GPA and are employed on or before the first day of classes through the end of final exams.
-Tuition waivers do not cover fees associated with registration (approximately $400 per semester).
+Tuition waivers do not cover fees associated with registration (approximately $700 per semester).

 International students must have a F1 or J1 visa to receive an assistantship.